Nisarahmed-Hidayeti/Daily-Journal/README.md

 today was a good day

+---

 ### 2026/30/8

 was a break day i was exhausted

+---

 ### 2026/31/8

-Tried to make an home server
+Tried to make an home server it is confusing i will take a better look tomorrow

+---

 ## The Point of This Repo